Azure/aks-periscope/README.md

 **Tip**: To test changes in a GitHub branch, there are instructions for running images published to a local GHCR registry in the ['dynamic-image' Kustomize overlay notes](./deployment/overlays/dynamic-image/README.md#ghcr).This is especially useful for verifying Windows images.

-## Dependent Consuming Tools and Working Contract
+## Dependent Consuming Tools and Working Contract <a name="consuming-tool-contract" />

 Dependent tools need access to an immutable, versioned Periscope resource definition.
 We provide two ways to obtain this:
 1. [Deprecated] Build the `external` overlay using instructions [here](./deployment/overlays/external/README.md) and include the output as a static resource in consuming tools.
 This will require runtime string substitution to configure appropriately for any given deployment, before being deployed using `kubectl -f`.